If you’re looking to start a nonprofit organization, it is by no means an easy ordeal.

 8.5 Take care of your people

-If you haven’t tackled hiring and onboarding yet, now is the time.
-Draft job ads that clearly and concisely describe what you’re looking for in employees and start promoting them.
-Create volunteer applications, employee onboarding manuals, and similar documents to onboard staff and volunteers.
+If you haven’t tackled hiring and onboarding yet, no worries; now is the time.
+Draft job ads that clearly and concisely describe what you’re looking for in employees, and start promoting them.
+In addition, create volunteer applications, employee onboarding manuals, and similar documents to onboard staff and volunteers.

 Start thinking about your organizational culture.
 Ensure you’re complying with human resources best practices.